nhoizey/vscode-gremlins/README.md

   - Non-breaking spaces
   - Left and right double quotation marks
 - Move the cursor over the character to have a hint of the potential issue
-- A gremlin icon is show in the gutter for every line that contains at least one of these characters
+- A gremlin icon is shown in the gutter for every line that contains at least one of these characters

 ![A screenshot of Gremlins in action](images/screenshot.png)